 A quiet grave was thus denied James Wilson.
 Hostilities between Konkle and Alexander continued for more than a year, eliciting newspaper comment (such as "Row Spoils Holy Rite") and bewildering the other participants in the business of the Wilson Memorial Committee.58 After an embarrassing delay in settling its accounts, the committee finally disbanded.
 In the separate reports the two antagonists published on the work of the committee and the memorial proceedings, honors were distributed according to their contrasting notions of merit.
 More elaborate projects, such as Alexander's proposed commemorative volume, with a preface written by Lord Bryce, the British ambassador to the United States, and Konkle's definitive biography of Wilson, were necessarily put aside.
+59

-59 this comparison, but the continuities are there, including the discovery of the saint and the verification of sainthood, the ceremonies associated with the translation, the speeches given, the erection of a monument, and what an acute observer of this phenomenon has dubbed the "impresarios" of the cult of saints.
-These impresarios, ancient counterparts of Konkle and Alexander, had both an expediting and self-serving function: they were privileged intermediaries between the past and the present, the dispensers of glory, the translators of fame, whose reputation in their own community rose in direct relation to the perceived power of the saint whom they were promoting.
+In two respects, James Wilson was "translated."
+Looked at as ritual, the transfer of his remains from an obscure country graveyard to Christ Church in Philadelphia corresponds, in strikingly similar ways, to the translation of the relics of saints in late antiquity and the medieval period.
+The modern mind may resist this comparison, but the continuities are there, including the discovery of the saint and the verification of sainthood, the ceremonies associated with the translation, the speeches given, the erection of a monument, and what an acute observer of this phenomenon has dubbed the "impresarios" of the cult of saints.
+These impresarios, ancient counterparts of Konkle and Alexander, had both an expediting and selfserving function: they were privileged intermediaries between the past and the present, the dispensers of glory, the translators of fame, whose reputation in their own community rose in direct relation to the perceived power of the saint whom they were promoting.
 60